 The Center is a joint effort of Washington’s two research universities and was developed in response to requests from community leaders.
 Building on the unique strengths of the two institutions, the Center is dedicated to assisting public, private, tribal, non-profit and other community leaders in their efforts to build consensus and resolve conflicts around difficult public policy issues.
 The Center also advances the teaching and research missions of the two universities by bringing real-world policy issues to the academic setting.

-The Center is hosted at the University of Washington at the Daniel J. Evans School of Public Affairs and at Washington State University by WSU Extension.
+The Center is hosted at the University of Washington at the Daniel J. Evans School of Public Policy and Governance and at Washington State University by WSU Extension.
 It is guided by an advisory board of prominent local, state and regional leaders representing a broad range of constituencies and geographic locations.

 The Center envisions a future in which governmental leaders, policy makers, stakeholders and citizens in the state of Washington and the Pacific Northwest routinely employ the tools of collaborative decision making to design, conduct and implement successful public policy processes.